Matin-M/Savvy/README.md

 ## Setup and deployment

 Savvy uses PM2 for production process management, PostgreSQL as its database, and NodeJS v17^ for runtime.
 Once cloned, install Savvy's dependencies: run `npm ci` if you are running in a dev environment, or `npm install --only=production` if you are setting up Savvy for deployment (i.e. EC2, Azure, GCP, or some other host system).
 A dedicated PostgreSQL server needs to be running concurrently alongside Savvy, preferrably hosted on the same system with password authentication to minimize query latency.

+Since this project is written in TypeScript, the codebase will need to be transpiled into JS for either development or production.
+Running the script `npm run build` will build the project and place the transpiled JS into the `bin` directory.
+For development purposes, it is easier to run `npx ts-node index.ts` as it compiles and runs typescript directly.

 Run `pm2 start ecosystem.config.js` from the root of the repository once your PosgreSQL server's auth has been configured and its connection URL has been passed into `config.json`.
+Pm2 is already configured to run the JS in the bin directory, so no manual modification is needed.

 ### config.json parameters